 What are your essentials in your Italy packing list?

 Please Note: Most of Europe’s Budget Airlines have this Carryon Bag Allowance: 55cm x 40cm x 20cm.
 Always check your airline’s individual baggage rules and regulations in advance.

 More Europe Packing Lists:

 Please read our Ultimate Packing List for Europe featuring stylish outfits and travel tips for 9 countries.

-Hope this packing list helps you plan what to wear in Italy so you can dress like a local.
-Don’t forget to share the love on Facebook, Twitter and Pinterest.
+We hope this packing list helps you plan what to wear in Italy so you can dress like a local.
+Don’t forget to share the love on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Liked this article?
 Check out similar posts: